callum-hart/immutable-styles/docsNext/gettingStarted.md

 ### Styling the restaurant card

-We are going to create our first immutable ruleset.
-Since this is the first lets make it special – we will style the restaurants star rating ⭐️.
+Lets create our first immutable ruleset.
+Since it's our first lets make it special ⭐️.
+We will style the restaurants star rating icons.

 Replace line 4 of  `RestaurantCard.iss.jsx` with the following snippet: